 At Phoenix Perennials we offer various pre-orders for different edible plants each year.
 These pre-orders usually launch in November or December for pick-up in spring, usually early to mid May.
 Our pre-orders allow gardeners to plan their edible season in advance from the comfort of home and to secure all of the plants they want for a fulfilling and delicious season in the edible garden.

-Have a great time growing your edible plants this season!
+We hope you have a great time growing your edible plants this season!